LEAD INSPECTIONS

 -

-Residential rental properties built before 1978 are required to be registered and then renewed annually with Maryland Department of the Environment.
+Residential rental properties built before 1978 are required to be registered with the Maryland Department of the Environment (MDE) on an annual basis.

 -